Updated on 17.11.2020

 In addition, personal data is processed for realising the controller’s customer communications.
 Customer communications may be targeted to the data subjects also using the electronic means of communication, such as e-mail newsletters.
 The personal data provided by the employee may also be used to provide different benefits for the employees related to different work tasks and working life in general using an electronic means of communication and for profiling the employee unless the employee has forbidden profiling.
 You have the right to change the settings for collecting your data in the eezy.fi online service.

 The legal basis for the processing of personal data is the legitimate interest created based on the employment between the controller and the employee and legislation related to handling the controller’s employer obligations, such as legislation about taxation, enforcement and statistics.
 The legal basis for processing special personal data is the data subject’s consent.

 Personal data stored in the register may be disclosed as allowed and obligated by the valid legislation or with the data subject’s consent to the public authorities who have a legal right to receive data from the register, such as the Tax Administration or the Social Insurance Institution of Finland and other parties who are related to managing matters related to employment, such as pension and accident insurance companies, unions and parties providing occupational health care services.

-With the data subject’s consent, personal data necessary for the employment may be disclosed to such partners of the data controller who the employee does different assignments for on behalf of the controller.
+With the data subject’s consent, personal data necessary for the employment may be disclosed to such partners (i.e. clients) of the data controller who the employee does different assignments for on behalf of the controller.

-When the data subject uses online services provided by the controller’s or another company in the same group of undertakings that require creating a username (such as discussion forums), the username selected by the data subject will be shown in these online service.
+When the data subject uses online services provided by the controller’s or another company in the same group of undertakings that require creating a username (such as discussion forums), the username selected by the data subject will be shown in these online services.
 The data subject may also decide to use their own name as a username.